Lukc/dodb/README.md

 **TODO**: speed tests, elaborate on the matter.

 DODB is not compatible with projects:
-- having an absolute priority on speed
-  However, DODB is efficient in most cases with the right indexes.
+- having an absolute priority on speed, however, DODB is efficient in most cases with the right indexes.
 - having relational data